Skip to main content

 01:17:22.569 [DBG] Value of metric ram_in_use updated to: 1000

-We're now setting the value for all our metrics.
+We're now setting the values for all our metrics.

-While setting the value for the 'Operating system' metric just once is fine (as this value can not change), we want to constantly update our 'CPU usage' and 'Memory usage' metrics to always provide the current values.
+While setting the value for the 'Operating System' metric once is sufficient (as this value does not change), we need to continuously update the 'CPU Usage' and 'Memory Usage' metrics to ensure they always reflect the most current values.

-The easiest way to achieve that is to use a scheduler and just schedule an update function for our dynamic metrics to be invoked every few seconds.
+The simplest way to achieve this is by using a scheduler to periodically invoke an update function for our dynamic metrics every few seconds.

-Since this is a very common use case, the SDK already provides a scheduler.
-So let's inject the IMoBroScheduler in the constructor (More details on the service under Reference: Scheduler).
+Since this is a common use case, the SDK provides a built-in scheduler.
+To use it, we simply inject the IMoBroScheduler service into the constructor.
+(For more details, refer to Reference: Scheduler).

 Plugin.Example/Plugin.cs